Remote learning exacerbates inequality. Here’s how we must support the most vulnerable kids

 Focusing Services Where They’re Needed

 Another vulnerable group of students schools can better support if they can free up some “people time” is their youngest students.
 Meeting these new kindergarteners (and preschoolers, if the district offers preschool) in person is crucial.
-Outdoor, small-group meetings could be a safer way to do this in many locations.
 For young children, at least some in-person time with professional educators is crucial.
 Small groups, meeting in an outdoor or well-ventilated space, are the safest way to make this happen.

 By age 5, it is already late to identify certain speech, behavioral, and developmental needs, but it’s still far better than age 6.
 Zoom is simply not good enough.
 Parents “in the know” will advocate and seek out services for kids with developmental delays and special needs.
 But for other children, waiting a year might mean losing precious time and opportunities for interventions.